 Don’t be afraid of the unknown.
 Everything is.
 And that’s a good thing.

 Lesson 3: Think about what school told you you were bad at again – are you really?

 Did you ever get the feedback from your school teachers that you were bad at something?
 That you should stop trying?
 Or that something you were good at wasn’t that valuable?

 Institutional education is discouraging us in a lot more ways than it encourages us, because in school, only one kind of intelligence is valued: logical reasoning (IQ).
 Math and science are at the top of the subject food chain, with languages and humanities (like geography, history, politics, etc.) next, and the arts, like dance, music, poetry, at the very bottom.

 But not only does school not drive us towards creative pursuits, it actually drives us away from them, because in the school system, mistakes are punished – whereas in reality, the only way to do something creative is to do something that might be a mistake.

 Think back to school.
 First grade, third grade, fifth grade.
 What did teachers make you believe you’re bad at?
 Do you still believe that today?
 Why?
 Was it something you liked?
 Ask more of these questions, and you just might find one of your hidden talents or passions.

 If you ask me, you can’t do enough critical thinking and questioning about the educational system these days.
 It’s falling apart at the seams, with degrees becoming less and less valuable and thousands of new options of making a living emerging by the day.
-A highly important book about a highly important topic.
+Finding Your Element is a highly important book about a highly important topic.

 Who would I recommend the Finding Your Element summary to?

 The 18-year-old dancer, who feels pressure from her parents to get a business degree, the 48-year-old teacher, who sees his students losing interest more and more and wonders what to do, and anyone who thinks they were terrible at school.